 Dog-Friendly Beaches on the Gold Coast

-Outside of patrolled sections of beaches and some other prohibited areas, dogs are by default allowed on leash on the beach.
-But there’s also some excellent dog-friendly off-leash dog beaches to head to for unleashed fun.
+Outside of patrolled sections of beaches and some other prohibited areas, dogs are by default allowed on leash on beaches.
+But there’s also some excellent off-leash dog beaches to head to for unleashed fun.
+Consider these top dog-friendly beaches:

-One of the most popular off-leash dog beaches on the Gold Coast is The Spit Dog Beach.
-Located on the ocean-facing side of the Spit in Southport, just north of Seaworld, dogs are allowed off-leash from the entrance opposite Muriel Henchman Park north to the seaway rock groyne.
-It was certainly popular on the sunny Saturday morning we visited!
+The Spit Dog Beach: One of the most popular off-leash dog beaches on the Gold Coast, located on the ocean-facing side of the Spit in Southport.
+Dogs are allowed off-leash from the entrance opposite Muriel Henchman Park north to the seaway rock groyne.
+It was certainly busy on the sunny Saturday morning we visited!

 It’s easiest to park in the large carpark near the Seaway Kiosk, which offers doggie ice cream – the perfect post-beach treat.
 Next to the walkway from the kiosk to the beach is also a convenient wash down area with hoses for sandy dogs.